 For existing Collegiate Farm Bureau members, INFB awards two $1,000 scholarships annually.
 Winners of these scholarships must be members of an INFB collegiate chapter at Purdue University, Vincennes University, Huntington University or Ancilla College.

-“Indiana Farm Bureau is pleased to help support young men and women pursuing a future in agriculture through our annual scholarship program,” said Isabella Chism, INFB’s 2nd vice president and chair of the women’s leadership committee.
-“It’s a great honor to grant these scholarships each year.
+“Indiana Farm Bureau is proud to support young men and women pursuing a career in agriculture through our annual scholarship program,” said Isabella Chism, INFB’s 2nd vice president and chair of the state’s women’s leadership committee.
+“It’s a great honor to be able to award these scholarships each year.
 If you know a student who meets the criteria, please encourage them to apply.”

 To apply for a scholarship, visit INFB’s scholarships and grants page.
 The deadline to apply is March 1.
 The application asks students to detail their educational successes and answer several questions about their future educational and career goals.